DrGo/mdson/test/specs.md

 The most important cause of CHF is {chapter.chf[1]}
 {chapter1.chf[1]}
+## paragraphs
+>A paragraph is consecutive lines of text with one or more blank lines between them.
+>For a line break, add either a backslash \ or two blank spaces at the end of the line.

 see @Figxxx --> See Figure 100
 // A list starts with ~ and continues until the next non-list item element